 Student Insurance: All full-time undergraduate, international, and law students are required to have adequate health insurance.
 This policy is in place for the sole purpose of safeguarding the well-being of students.
 There are no exceptions to this policy.
-If you do not have personal health insurance, a plan is available for students of St. Thomas University.
-The Student Health Center communicates to students through St Thomas University e-mail accounts, this includes the waive/enroll insurance information and deadline.
+If you do not have personal health insurance, an affordable health insurance plan is available for students of St. Thomas University.
+All full-time undergraduates, international, and law students are automatically enrolled in this insurance plan for the 2019-2020 academic year unless proof of comparable health coverage is provided online by the waiver deadline date.
+The Student Health Center communicates to students through St. Thomas University e-mail accounts, this includes the waive/enroll insurance information and deadline.
 Please be very careful to check your STU email regularly for updates on verifying existing health insurance, enrolling for student health insurance, and for all applicable deadlines.
 It is each student's sole responsibility to assure full cooperation with the guidelines for health insurance enrollment every calendar year.

-Each student is required to submit proof of insurance along with University registration.
+Each student is required to submit proof of health insurance.
 Active insurance status will be checked for accuracy.
-All students who reside on campus must submit a completed medical form and updated immunization records before moving into the residence hall.
+Both enrollment for the insurance and providing proof of alternative insurance must be done entirely online during the period of July 1st through September 9, 2019.